Maximal estimates for averages over space curves: Proof of Theorem

 \subsection{Acknowledgement}

-This work was supported by the National Research Foundation of Korea (NRF) grant number NRF2019R1A6A3A01092525 (Hyerim Ko) and NRF2018R1A2B2006298 (Sanghyuk Lee and Sewook Oh).
+This work was supported by the National Research Foundation of Korea (NRF) grants number NRF-2019R1A6A3A01092525 (Hyerim Ko) and NRF-2021R1A2B5B02001786 (Sanghyuk Lee and Sewook Oh).